Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Is that what you told Wen Ning when you left him to die?”
 Wei Wuxian asked softly.

 “I could walk around blindfolded and not be threatened by you or any of your ilk,” Wei Wuxian said, lifting the half-Seal up, watching Jin Zixun step away again.
-“You think you have what it takes you kill me, senior Jin?
+“You think you have what it takes to kill me, senior Jin?
 Go ahead and try.”

 “Wei Wuxian,” the man cried, as hateful as he was terrified.
 “You dare threaten my life—”